 - Do your True Vibration and manifest outcomes that are ideal for you.

 By the way, if you’re not sure how much Being and how much Doing to engage in, then please read this article here where I explain the Being-Doing spectrum.

 I know this has been a long read.
-But now you know what a true life purpose is and how to find and fulfill it.
+But I hope now you know how to find and fulfill your life purpose.

 To your peace and self-actualization,